04. Taste - Safety Evaluation

 To verify a taste report:

-3. Verify capsule_signature against the host’s public key (proves the host authorized this distribution)
+3. Verify capsule_signature against the host domain’s public key

 4. Recompute the hash from {core, core_signature} and compare with the URI hash